fosterdouglas/1000-daily-game-designs/games/_posts/2015-08-09-221-the-problem-and-beauty-of-open-exploration-games.md

 It’s tied to the narrative of the story, too.
 There would never be a character in a story that makes decisions arbitrarily.
 Even a mystery game like this one, with supernatural elements and a detective whose job it is to explore everything… even that person would have context for the decisions they make.
 They would arrive in a location with an agenda.
 They would see a barn in the distance, and likely have an idea of whether it’s something that would make sense to explore.
 In an open-ended narrative game, everything is assumed to be interesting enough to be explored.

 Anyway, the critique is all in defense of the genre.
 I want to see it grow further, and I like playing different games that try different things.
 As long as we keep trying new ideas, it’ll be worth playing them.

-[ Today I Was Playing: The Vanishing of Ethan Carter and The Order: 1886 ]

 [ Today I Was Playing: ***The Vanishing of Ethan Carter*** and ***The Order:1886*** ] {: .emphasis}